Valor Latitude Acquisition (NASDAQ:VLAT) Stock Price Up 0.1%

-Valor Latitude Acquisition Corp.
-(NASDAQ:VLAT – Get Rating)’s share price shot up 0.1% during trading on Thursday .
+Shares of Valor Latitude Acquisition Corp.
+(NASDAQ:VLAT – Get Rating) shot up 0.1% during mid-day trading on Thursday .
 The stock traded as high as $9.75 and last traded at $9.75.
 7,251 shares changed hands during mid-day trading, a decline of 88% from the average session volume of 58,261 shares.
 The stock had previously closed at $9.74.

 Valor Latitude Acquisition Corp. does not have significant operations.
 It intends to effect a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses in the technology sector in Latin America.
 The company was incorporated in 2021 and is based in Grand Cayman, the Cayman Islands.